Bryan Kibble: The Kibble balance

 Kibble worked with Greville Rayner on coaxial a.c. bridges and the calculable capacitor from which the ohm could be realised, publishing in 1984.
 Prior to this he had been exercised by the problems with the current balance and had ideas for its improvement.
 Supported in his thinking during a visit by Robert D. Cutkosky of the National Institute of Standards and Technology of the US, Kibble invented the moving-coil watt balance in 1975.
-In 1978 the Mark I watt balance was built at the N.P.L. with Ian Robinson and Ray Smith.
+In 1978 the Mark I watt balance was built at NPL with Ian Robinson and Ray Smith.
 A more accurate realisation of the ampère was made, therefore the current balance had been superseded.
 This development led to the internationally accepted setting of the conventional Josephson and von Klitzing constants in 1990, obviating any further justification for national representations of these values which had previously inhibited trade.
 International teams developed their own versions of the balance.

 In 1990, the Mark II watt balance was built, with the intent of measuring the Planck constant accurately enough to redefine the S.I. unit of the kilogramme from fundamental constants.
 Such an instrument equalises one force with another, specifically the weight of a [one-kilogramme, typically] test mass and the force produced by an electric current in a moving coil in a magnetic field.
 The magnitude of the upward force on the coil is controlled by changes to the current.
 The power of the moving mass is equal to the product of the current and potential difference measured in the coil, hence the term 'watt' balance (as the S.I. unit of power is the watt (W)).

 To remove the inaccuracies due to measurements of the coil and the magnet, a second step involves moving the coil at a particular velocity through the magnetic field – without the test mass present or an applied current – and measuring the induced potential difference.
 The current is measured with a resistor, using the von Klitzing constant through the quantum Hall effect, and the potential difference is measured using the Josephson effect.
 Electrical power can be measured using the Planck constant and time, meaning that the S.I. units of length and time can be related to the mass along with the Planck constant, finally eliminating the need for usage of the platinum-iridium cylinder held at the International Bureau of Weights and Measures (B.I.P.M.) in Paris for the realisation of the S.I. unit of the kilogramme.

-On 16 November 2018, at a meeting of the General Conference on Weights and Measures in Versailles, France, 60 countries' representatives voted to reform S.I. units permanently.
+On 16 November 2018, at a meeting of the General Conference on Weights and Measures in Versailles, France, representatives of 60 countries voted to reform S.I. units permanently.
 The kilogramme will forthwith be defined using the Planck constant.